-States should pursue both intra- and interstate prescription drug buying pool agreements that can reduce drug benefit costs for health plans and can provide price discounts to all residents who currently pay for their prescription drugs entirely out-of-pocket.
+States should pursue both intrastate and interstate prescription drug buying pool agreements that can reduce drug benefit costs for health plans and can provide price discounts to all residents who currently pay for their prescription drugs entirely out of pocket.

 States should encourage price competition by developing online prescription drug price postings for consumers, based on retail pharmacy information classified by zip code.
 For prescribers, relative prices within therapeutic categories should be easily accessible through electronic prescribing systems.

-Market access to biosimilars (generic biologics) should be accelerated through an FDA regulatory pathway that would reduce the 12-year market-exclusivity period granted to innovator biologics under the ACA.
+Market access to biosimilars (generic biologics) should be accelerated through an FDA regulatory pathway that would reduce the 12-year market-exclusivity period granted to innovator biologics under the Affordable Care Act.

-AARP supports increased transparency in the prescription drug development and pricing process, particularly in cases of drug manufacturers that benefit from taxpayer-funded research.
+Transparency in the prescription drug development and pricing process should be increased, particularly in cases of drug manufacturers that benefit from taxpayer-funded research.

-AARP opposes any activities that take place in the prescription drug supply chain—including wholesalers, pharmacy benefit managers, and pharmacies—that artificially inflate prescription drug prices.
+Activities that take place in the prescription drug supply chain—which includes wholesalers, pharmacy benefit managers, and pharmacies—that artificially inflate prescription drug prices, should be prohibited.

 Federal, state, and local governments should ensure that prescription drug launch prices and subsequent pricing decisions are reasonable, justified, and support improved consumer access and affordability.

-State pharmaceutical assistance programs that combine enhanced access with pharmacist-led medication management services can help to optimize prescription drug use beyond the immediate concerns of filling the next prescription.
-Such state programs, especially for Medicare-eligible people who do not qualify for the Part D low-income subsidy, should be maintained.
+State pharmaceutical assistance programs that combine enhanced access with pharmacist-led medication management services can help to optimize prescription drug use.
+Existing state programs, especially for Medicare beneficiaries who do not qualify for the Part D Low-Income Subsidy, should be maintained.
 Pharmaceutical manufacturer-sponsored assistance programs should utilize a standardized application form to simplify the enrollment process.